towersvault/shinpokered/README.md

 - AI switch scoring applies an extra penalty for possibly switching a pokemon into a super-effective move
 - Made adjustment to EXP All message
 - Added an error trap to _Divide function for divide-by-zero calls
+- Can no longer change facing while pushing a boulding

 #Bugfixes